 What if I cannot pay afford to pay any of the tiers listed or what if we were already receiving a reduction in tuition?

-If you feel that you cannot afford any of the tiers or you already receive a tuition reduction, you may have your tuition level evaluated by filling out a FACTS form.
+If you feel that you cannot afford any of the tiers or you already receive a tuition reduction, you may have your tuition level evaluated by filling out a FACTS Grant and Aid Application.
 FACTS is a company our school uses to help the administration determine the tuition level that you can afford.

 No. FACTS is only a tool that the school uses to determine your tuition level based on your income and size of family.